-This study evaluates the Angles method as a complementary visual tool for communicating evolving dependencies in CCF hazards.
+hazards.
 Rather than replacing sophisticated statistical methods like copulas, the Angles method serves a distinct purpose in making temporal patterns of dependence more accessible to diverse stakeholder groups, particularly those without technical backgrounds.
 The Angles method leverages Euclidean geometry to transform numerical dependencies into visual angles, where each angle represents the relationship between flood drivers.
-This geometric representation allows for a more intuitive understanding of the complex dependencies compared to traditional numerical correlations (Section 2).
-By augmenting statistical relationships with visual patterns, the Angles method provides an accessible way to identify changes in dependencies over time, making it a powerful tool for non-stationary hazard communication (Section 3.1).
-Our findings reveal that the Angles method offers sensible advantages over traditional scatterplots, especially in enhancing the understanding and communication of evolving dependencies among CCF drivers (Figure 7).
+This geometric representation allows for a more intuitive understanding of the complex dependencies compared to traditional numerical correlations (Sect.
+2).
+By augmenting statistical relationships with visual patterns, the Angles method provides an accessible way to identify changes in dependencies over time, making it a powerful tool for non-stationary hazard communication (Sect.
+3.1).
+Our findings reveal that the Angles method offers sensible advantages over traditional scatterplots, especially in enhancing the understanding and communication of evolving dependencies among CCF drivers (Fig. 7).

-The survey results demonstrated that the method was primarily evaluated among a group of experienced respondents from the academic, industry, and government sectors (Figure 6).
-Academic respondents generally reported higher familiarity with CCF dependencies and perceived the Angles method as more effective in enhancing communication of dependencies between compound flood drivers compared to traditional approaches (Figure 7).
+The survey results demonstrated that the method was primarily evaluated among a group of experienced respondents from the academic, industry, and government sectors (Fig. 6).
+Academic respondents generally reported higher familiarity with CCF dependencies and perceived the Angles method to be more effective in enhancing communication of dependencies between compound flood drivers compared to traditional approaches (Fig. 7).
 In contrast, non-academic respondents exhibited varying levels of familiarity and clarity, indicating a need for tailored communication strategies when presenting new methods like the Angles approach to diverse stakeholder groups.

-Comparisons between the Angles method and scatterplots revealed that the Angles method provided a clearer and more intuitive representation of non-stationarity, particularly for academic respondents (Figure 7).
+Comparisons between the Angles method and scatterplots revealed that the Angles method provided a clearer and more intuitive representation of non-stationarity, particularly for academic respondents (Fig. 7).
 This suggests that the Angles method can effectively fill existing gaps in traditional hazard communication by offering a visual alternative that captures the dynamic nature of CCF dependencies.
-Non-academic respondents also showed more positive correlations between the relevance of the Angles method to their work compared to traditional methods (Figure 8), indicating its potential alignment with practical needs in real-world flood management contexts.
+Non-academic respondents also showed more positive correlations between the relevance of the Angles method to their work compared to traditional methods (Fig. 8), indicating its potential alignment with practical needs in real-world flood management contexts.